Compare Car Insurance Rates Now

 Collision and Comprehensive Coverage

 Collision and comprehensive coverages, as explained earlier, are primarily based on the vehicle you choose to drive as well as whether it’s financed or not.
 Collision covers costs associated with an accident with another car or a stationary object like a tree or fence.
+(For more information, read our “Do I need full coverage on a financed car?“).

 Comprehensive covers damages from acts of nature like a tornado or fallen tree as well as replacement costs if stolen.